stereobooster/zipper/Readme.md

 ## Understnading Zipper - vizualization

 I had trouble understanding Zippers.
 So I decided to do vizualization for the Zipper, to grasp the concept - https://zipper-huet.netlify.app/.

+## TODO

+- Zipper for a list standalone
+- Zipper for a tree
+- Zipper for a cycled data structure
+- Mention combinatorial species
+- Brzozowski derivative